 Hi Alison, thank you for sending your question in.

 Upon losing their seat, departing members move out of their office at Parliament House and return to everyday life.
-Some departing members chose to return to jobs they held before being elected to Parliament while others embark on new careers.
-Examples of new career paths undertaken by former members and senators include becoming a chancellor or vice-chancellor of a university, becoming the chairperson of a non-profit organisation, or embarking on a career in private enterprise.
+Some departing members chose to return to jobs they held before being elected to Parliament, while others may start a new career.
+Examples of new career paths former members and senators have taken include chancellor and vice-chancellor of universities, chairperson of a non-profit organisation and working in private business.

 It is important to note that if a member of parliament loses their seat they do not automatically cease to belong to a political party.
 They may wish to stay active in their party and contest a seat in a future election.